COMMON APPLICATION TIPS

-The 2016-2017 Common Application will launch on August 1.
+The 2019-2020 Common Application will launch on August 1.
 For those of you eager to get started, here are four key pieces of information to help you begin.
 And for those of you who aren’t quite ready to give up on summer, don’t worry.
 These tips will be just as useful in September.
 Please see the tutorials below for a more detailed explanation of the Common Application.

 2. Talk to your counselor and parents (and maybe a college admission officer) before you sign the FERPA Release Authorization.
 You have the right to access your letters of recommendation after you enroll in college, assuming the college saves those forms.
 In the “Recommenders and FERPA” section of the application, you’ll be asked if you wish to waive that right.
 You’re free to respond as you choose, but you need to know that there may be implications to the choice you make.
 (We explain this in more detail in the application.)
 For that reason, please make sure you talk to someone — a counselor or parent – who can help you understand your choice before you make it.